Our educators are a special breed. We engage learners with cohesive, hands-on curriculum. We see this as the best path to building problem-solvers.

 Kester is a professional illustrator and comic book artist.
 She received a BA in Studio Art from Seattle Pacific University and completed the University Scholars program–a cross-disciplinary study of philosophy, faith, and sciences.
 Kester leads contemplative music and meditation at St. Andrew’s Seattle, an LGBTQ affirming Episcopal church.
 She is also a life-long neurodiversity advocate for children, teens, and adults.
 Kester has decades of lived experience supporting people with executive function and sensory processing issues, as well as other medical and learning disabilities.
 Neurodiversity includes ALL people, because everyone is unique, and we create diversity with our differences!

-Danyella first joined the LEADPrep team as the Remote Coach, assisting students who needed to learn from home, and is eager to step into the Registrar role.
+Danyella first joined the LEADPrep team as the Remote Coach, assisting students who needed to learn from home, and has since become registrar and organizes our Friday expeditions and more!
 In 2015, she landed in Seattle after a month-long road trip from her home state, Florida, and has put down roots here ever since.
 In her free time, she enjoys gardening, going to concerts, and camping.